-How i make it?
+How i make Sindhi style split moong dal?

 I use split green moong dal with skin known as chilke wali moong dal.
 Soak the dal for 15 minutes in water.
 When soaked, the skin might come off, but i usually strain just the water and add the skin back to the dal.
 Straining the skin off is your personal choice.

 Add the dal to a pressure cooker, along with chopped tomatoes, green chilies and salt.
-I add 2-3 tbsp of fresh coconut, which is not used in the original recipe, so feel free to skip it, but i love coconut in my saayi dal.
+I add 2-3 tablespoon of fresh coconut, which is not used in the original recipe, so feel free to skip it, but i love coconut in my saayi dal.

-Pressure cook fro 4-5 whistles, let the pressure fall naturally.
+Pressure cook for 4-5 whistles, let the pressure fall naturally.
 Heat a tadka pan with oil, splutter mustard seeds, add red chilies, curry leaves, chopped garlic and ginger, let the garlic brown and finally add cumin seeds.
 Pour this sizzling tadka over the dal, give it a good mix and serve it hot with rice.